 Here you can learn what to do if a friend or loved one has just died or if death is expected sometime soon.
 The following guides will take you through the steps of arranging a funeral from making the first call when someone dies to the various arrangements to be made following the funeral.

-Also, our Online Funeral Planner can help you arrange a funeral and find out the funeral cost.
+Also, our Funeral-Wise Planning Tools can help you arrange a funeral and find out the funeral cost.

 The deceased is still at the place of death and a “first call” needs to be made to arrange for transportation of the deceased to a funeral home or other funeral service facility.
 See First Call.

 The First Call results in an initial transfer of the deceased from the place of death to a funeral home or other facility.
 In some cases, a second transfer may be required either — locally to another funeral home — or to another city for ceremonies and burial.
 See Deceased Transportation.

 Planning a funeral involves making many decisions concerning funeral ceremonies, funeral products and final disposition of the body.
 For assistance in arranging funerals people usually turn to funeral directors.
 See Funeral Services.